 Sanctuary provides high-quality schemes which benefit from a scheme manager service, allowing residents to live comfortably, securely and independently.

 Residents have their own self-contained accommodation; services include a dedicated scheme manager responsible for the management of the building and communal areas, 24-hour in-house telecare service and a separate 24-hour phone line to report any repairs or raise enquiries.

 Sanctuary Care provides homes with a wide range of high-quality care options for older people, including residential, nursing, respite, palliative and specialist dementia care.

 Registered with the Care Quality Commission, Sanctuary Care is a professional organisation with an excellent reputation for providing care support and services.

-Offering specialist housing for over 55s, Sanctuary Extra Care provides the opportunity to live independently in a safe and secure community environment with access to 24-hour emergency care and support.
+Offering specialist housing for over 55s, Sanctuary Retirement Living provides the opportunity to live independently in a safe and secure community environment with access to 24-hour emergency care and support.

 Our schemes offer spacious one and two-bedroom apartments for rent or shared ownership all with full wheelchair access throughout to enable independence for longer.
 Each scheme is unique, offering a range of personal care and support as well as access to a range of on-site communal facilities such as a hairdressing salon, restaurant, games rooms and lounges.

 Sanctuary Supported Living delivers personalised care and support to a wide range of vulnerable people through supported housing, move-on accommodation, Care Quality Commission registered services, floating support and outreach support.

 We specialise in services for young people, homeless families and individuals, people with physical disabilities, learning disabilities and people with mental health needs.